dmatt/disqus-zetahub-webhook/README.md

 ---

+Webhooks are a simple way to let your application hear about stuff when it happens in Wistia.

-Here's the fastest way to get this project up & running for yourself:
+Here's the fastest way to get this project up & running for your own Wistia account:

 First, go to [the Beta page in your Wistia account settings](https://my.wistia.com/account/beta) to enable webhooks on your account, if you haven't already.